 Because electro-chemical testing measures sulphation and electrolyte dry-out rather than just impedance, it is said to provide a more detailed summary of battery condition.
 Failing blocks can either be recharged at a higher rate to reduce sulphation or replaced completely.

 Load Bank Testing (Discharge Testing)

 Load bank testing audits the batteries under both normal and peak load conditions.
-This demonstrates which cells hold the charge and highlights which might be approaching their end of service life.
+This demonstrates which cells hold the charge and identifies any which might be approaching their end of service life.

-The main drawback of load bank testing is that the UPS batteries must be taken out of service during the test.
+The main drawback of load bank testing is that the UPS batteries must be taken out of service during the test, which can expose your critical load.
 Usually the batteries are available again within 24 hours, although in the worst-case scenario this can last for several days.